jeremyikwuje/monierate-website/src/blog/track-your-account-balances-if-you-want-to-rich.md

 ---
 layout: blog
-title: Track Your Account Balance If You Want to Rich
+title: Track Your Account Balance If You Want to Be Rich
 description: Tracking balances is a crucial activity.
 It is a big part of portfolio management.
 Also, it is not only for investors, but for every single individual who values their money.
 createdAt: 2024-11-04T00:47:00
 updatedAt: 2024-10-10T00:47:00